gmagic10/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-supplierPartnerId  |
-supplierTransId  |
-supplierUserLoginId  |
-exchangeRate  |
-supplierPayTime  |
+supplierPartnerId  | The supplier Partner ID supplierTransId  | The supplier transaction ID supplierUserLoginId  | The supplier's Alipay login ID exchangeRate  | The exchange rate supplierPayTime  | The supplier pay time in "YYMMDDhhmmss"(20170524051958) format.

 ## Refund a transaction